 I myself was very, very pleased when Lennox beat that bloody toerag within an inch of his life.

 Ahem.
 If I can be serious for a minute...

 The reason I don't root for Tyson or even tolerate him on my television screen was the exact same reason mentioned at the top of the thread.
 Dude is a convicted rapist.
 He also attacked a referee, and bit off part of Evander Holyfield's ear.
 The man's a monster, and if you ask me, he should have spent a lot more time in prison than he did.
 And there's no way he ever should've gotten another shot at the World Heavyweight Title.
 Goes to show you how pathetic boxing is.

+“What's so great about crack?”
+“Uh, uh, it enhances your personality.”
 “Yes, but what if you're an asshole?”